Singapore Botanic Gardens is the pride and joy of the city’s green heart. Here are our fave highlights...

 13. The Halia

 Named after the Malay word for ginger, The Halia is an exquisite space surrounded by the tranquil, leafy setting of the Ginger Garden.
-Dine indoors by glass windows or cosy up to Mother Nature at the alfresco area while indulging in refreshing salads, hearty pasta and meat, local delights and decadent desserts.
+Dine indoors by glass windows or cosy up to Mother Nature in the alfresco area while indulging in refreshing salads, hearty pasta and meat, local delights and decadent desserts.
 If you can get away from work on a weekday, the breakfast here will kickstart your idyllic morning in the most pleasant way possible.

 The Halia, Ginger Garden, Singapore Botanic Gardens, 1 Cluny Road, Singapore 259569